chvandorp/stan-immbio/README.md

 ## Installing Jupyter

 Instructions on how to install the Jupyter notebook can be found [here](https://jupyter.org/install).
+You can choose between the simpler "classic" jupyter notebook or jupyter-lab, which has a fancier interface.
 These instructions assume that you already have Python 3 installed on your system.
 If that is not the case, the easiest way is to [install anaconda](https://www.anaconda.com/products/individual).
+On Windows, the Anaconda installer (using all default options) automatically installs the Jupyter notebook and creates a link in the start menu.
+The notebook can also be "launched" from the Anaconda navigator.

 ## Installing Stan

 Detailed instructions on how to install Stan can be found on the [Stan website](www.mc-stan.org).
 Stan comes as a stand-alone application (cmdstan), but there are a number of interfaces that allows easy Stan access from your favourite scientific programming environment (R, Python, Julia, Matlab, etc.).
-In this workshop, we will mainly use Python (through the Jupyter notebook, see below) and the cmdstanpy package to interface with Stan.
+In this workshop, we will mainly use Python (through the Jupyter notebook, see below) and the `cmdstanpy` package to interface with Stan.
 A similar package (cmdstanr) exists for R. Instructions on how to install cmdstanpy can be found [here](https://cmdstanpy.readthedocs.io/en/latest/getting_started.html).

 The cmdstanpy has a convenient function called `install_cmdstan()` which will download and install the `cmdstan` application for you automatically.
 ```py